PadmarajBhat/Real-Time-Analytics-on-Hadoop/README.md

      * Exploring googles colab notebook in cafe.
         * !pip install pyspark
           * installed the pyspark in 10 seconds, there after I m free to start the analysis

+        * "take" gives the value to the local variable from RDD.
+Key operation in colab as collect function is not working.